 Management of transboundary river salmon to achieve conservation, allocation and enhancement objectives, as stipulated by the PST, requires a cooperative approach by Canada and the United States.
 It is important that both Parties have a clear understanding of the objectives and agree upon procedures to be used in managing the fisheries, including the criteria upon which modifications of fishing patterns will be based.
-This document is intended to facilitate cooperative salmon management, stock assessment, research and enhancement on transboundary stocks of the Stikine, Taku, and Alsek rivers conducted by DFO, TFN, TRTFN, CAFN, and ADF&G.
+This document is intended to facilitate cooperative salmon management, stock assessment, research and enhancement by ADF&G, CAFN, DFO, TFN, and TRTFN on transboundary stocks of salmon originating in the Canadian portions of the Stikine, Taku, and Alsek rivers.

-This report contains, by river system and species, the 2018 salmon run outlooks, spawning escapement goals, a summary of harvest sharing objectives, and an outline of management procedures to be used during the 2018 fisheries.
-Numerical forecasts are presented for: Stikine River sockeye and large (MEF > 659 mm; typically age 5-7) Chinook salmon and Taku River large Chinook salmon as required by the PST; Taku River sockeye and coho salmon; and Alsek River sockeye and Chinook salmon.
+This report contains, by river system (starting in the south and moving north) and species, the 2019 salmon run outlooks, spawning escapement goals, a summary of harvest sharing objectives, and an outline of management procedures to be used during the 2019 fisheries.
+Numerical forecasts are presented for Stikine River large Chinook (MEF > 659 mm; typically age 5-7) and sockeye salmon; Taku River large Chinook, sockeye and coho salmon; and Alsek River Chinook and sockeye salmon.
 Outlooks for other stocks are given qualitatively with reference to brood year escapement data where available.
-This report also contains joint plans for fry stocks and egg collections and a detailed list of proposed field projects for 2018, identifying agency responsibility and contacts for the various functions within the projects.
-Information shown for 2017 and 2018 is preliminary.
-Unless otherwise define the 10-year average is 2008-2017 and the 5-year average is 2013-2017.
+This report also contains joint plans for fry stocks and egg collections and a detailed list of proposed field projects for 2019, identifying agency responsibility and contacts for the various functions within the projects.
+Information shown for 2018 and 2019 is preliminary.
+Unless otherwise defined, the 10-year average is 2009-2018 and the 5-year average is 2014-2018.